ScotLUG/mw2jekyll/README.markdown

 ## Usage notes

 This script initializes a bare repository.
-To initialize into a normal repository, use /path/to/repo/.git
+To initialize into a normal repository, use `/path/to/repo/.git`.
+Try `mw2jekyll.rb --help` for options.

-The script will prompt you to install any missing required gems, however you must install [pandoc](http://johnmacfarlane.net/pandoc/) manually.
+The script will prompt you to install any missing required gems.

 ## Copying